davetron5000/fwf/README.markdown

 This was an experiment I did over a day and a half to see how quickly I could create an easy-to-use and easy-to-deploy Java Web Framework based on convention over configuration; to make something opinionated (basically mimicing how Rails works) in Java.

-The results were that it's easy to create a simple controller framework that deals with some of the web's annoynaces (namely mapping URIs to code as well as serialiation of data to and from strings), but creating a robust and easy to use view framework is a bit more of a herculian task.
+The results were that it's easy to create a simple controller framework that deals with some of the web's annoyances (namely mapping URIs to code as well as serialization of data to and from strings), but creating a robust and easy to use view framework is a bit more of a herculian task.

 ## Background